artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 {% include epic_video.html url="/images/omakase-relay/relay-process-720.mov" title="Relay isolation tree" style="width:100%; display:block;" %}

+Moving all of these checks to be during dev-time means we can feel more confident in our deploys.
+This is especially an issue in an iOS native codebase, when any deploy requires a review from Apple and roll-backs are non-trivial.

 ## Cultural Fit

 Relay fit well into our team because:

-- We had engineers who were interested in contributing back and making it work for our cases, this is much less of an issue now that Relay has matured and is better documented.
+- We had engineers who were interested in contributing back and extending Relay to work for our cases
 - We had engineers used to using ahead-of-time error validation tools like compilers
 - We saw a lot of value in a tightly coupling our view structure to our user interface